 Once you have adopted your penguin chick (the cost involved is R700 only) from SANCCOB, the Southern African Foundation for the Conservation of Coastal Birds, you can choose a name for it.
 SANCCOB, a non-profit organization, will give you an adoption certificate with a photo of the new member of your household (albeit in absentia) and a brief history relating to your very own happy-footed chick.

 Penguin chicks eat up to eight sardines a day but luckily for you, SANCCOB will take care of that as well as of the little one’s health.

-Your penguin will grow until it’s about 60 cm tall and weigh up to 3.6 kilogram.
+Your penguin will grow until it’s about 60 cm tall and weigh up to 3.6 kilograms.
 It will have a short tail, flipper-like wings and webbed feet that look like it’s made for dancing.
-It will be covered in dense water-proof feathers.
-On the belly the feathers are white and on the back it is black to help it with camouflage.
+It will be covered in dense waterproof feathers.
+On the belly the feathers are white and on the back, it is black to help it with camouflage.

 SANCCOB has a 24-hour rescue service for sick and injured birds and abandoned chicks.
-In the event of an oil spill their work load increases tremendously.
-Apart from rescue they are also responsible for rehabilitation and rearing of birds from penguins to cormorants, albatrosses, gannets, petrels, oystercatchers and pelicans.
-Apart from the African penguin, the Bank cormorant and the Cape cormorant are also endangered.
+In the event of an oil spill, their workload increases tremendously.
+Apart from rescues, they are also responsible for rehabilitation and rearing of birds from penguins to cormorants, albatrosses, gannets, petrels, oystercatchers and pelicans.
+Apart from the African penguin, the Bank Cormorant and the Cape cormorant are also endangered.

 In addition to the above, SANCCOB also provides environmental education to children and adults; they provide internships to adults, and they are involved in ongoing research.